 The Sonores project was born in 2010-2011 in a key moment of the artist's life and gathers currently several sound installations and ceramic objects.
 Clay being one of her materials of choice, she looks for using it, discover it and reveal it to others through less common aspects.
 With the exception of a few musical instruments existing in different cultures, ceramics has the ability, too little explored, to create sound.

 If the shape of the objects derives from a functional vocabulary, it does not award them any utility.
 They move off design by the mere process of their making (visible seams, sharp edges and outgrowths) which place them rather in an uncertain zone, somehow altered.
 Organic or mechanical?
-In the case of other objects, this removal is underlined by primitive firings bringing random and irreproducible visual results.
+In the case of other objects, this distance is underlined by primitive firings bringing random and irreproducible visual results.
 However, the reference to design is obvious for some objects and installations belonging to the project.

 From the imaginary sound to the actual experience, these objects push the viewer to become a listener, opposing the materiality of clay to the apparent immateriality of sound.
 The gathering, juxtaposition, overlapping of sounds remind us of the ceramist artist working with clay in his studio.